klugemonkey/EverythingOnNauvis-AlienBiomesEdition/README.md

 # Everything on Nauvis

+If you do not want to deal with space logistics this mod might be interesting for you.
-Adds all the main recources and terrains from other planets to Nauvis.
+This mod adds all the main recources and terrains from other planets to Nauvis and removes the other planets.

 ## Features